Ginning from Ear to Ear

 Pair With: Earlier courses such as funky cheeses and salads.
 Le Merle also matches well with the roast turkey or chicken.
 The spicy, pepper-like, citrus finish latches on to the spicy herbs and seasonings.

-Bent Paddle Harness IPABent Paddle Harness IPA
+Bent Paddle Harness IPA

 Bent Paddle’s winter-seasonal is a staff favorite.
 This IPA features a slightly darker malt profile along with some malted rye and flaked oats.
 Bold and flavorful with a snappy citrus hop punch.